 What is AS9145?

 This AS9145 standard is used as a guideline, and is not an AS standard for certification.
 It establishes requirements for performing and documenting APQP and PPAP and integrates with the 9100, 9102, 9103 and 9110 standards.
-When a customer flows down these APQP requirements, then it’s incorporated into AS9100 audits for certification as customer requirements.
+When a customer flows down these APQP requirements, it’s then incorporated into AS9100 audits as customer requirements.
 It is the same for automotive suppliers.

 APQP Maturity Model